Gmail is one of the most popular email services, but it’s far from the best fit for everyone.

 Pricing: Free plan available; Yahoo Mail Plus starts at $5 per month.

-FastMail — Best for customization and productivity
+FastMail — best for customization and productivity

 It offers IMAP support, custom domains, and features like powerful filtering and search capabilities.

 However, there’s no free plan outside the 30-day free trial, and while FastMail encrypts stored data, it lacks end-to-end encryption for emails.
+If Gmail brings comfort at the expense of privacy, then FastMail is somewhere between the two — easy to use but a bit more private.

 Key features: